Oops! I Bought A Pub: Reception

 The show has been well received for its heartfelt portrayal of Roberts' dedication to the project and the local community.
 Critics have praised the series for its educational value and its ability to highlight the beauty and cultural richness of the Welsh valleys.

+International versions

+Australia

+An Australian version of the show starring comedian and actor Shane Jacobson premiered on the Seven Network on 2 May 2026.
+The Australian version sees Jacobson and friend Dean Murphy purchase and renovate the historic Dederang Hotel in rural Victoria.